samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Deep Water

-Swimming through deep water (more than 100 feet deep) presents additional challenges because of the water’s pressure and cold temperature.
+Swimming through deep water (more than 100 feet deep) presents additional challenges because of the water's pressure and cold temperature.
 After each hour of swimming in deep water, a creature that lacks a Swim Speed must succeed on a DC 10 Constitution saving throw or gain 1 [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) level.

 ---